ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/resonantController/resonantController.rst

 ^^^^^^^^^^^

 Resets the Resonant-Controller.
 The initial condition for the integrator and the output after the reset is 0.0f.
-Alternatively, the reset input of the controller can be set to 1 will calling the step-function.
+Alternatively, the reset input of the controller can be set to 1 while calling the step-function.

 Saturation and Anti-Windup
 --------------------------
 The output of the controller is limited by the inputvalues ``upper_limit`` and ``lower_limit``.
-As an anti-windup strategy teh difference between the unsaturated and by the limits saturated outputvalue is fed back to the input of the controller.
+As an anti-windup strategy the back calculation method is used.
 The gain of the anti-windup feedback is given by the inputvalue ``Klim``.
-To disable the Anti-Windup strategie the feedback can be set to 0.
+To disable the Anti-Windup strategy the feedback can be set to 0.